The Basics of BIM: Building Information Modeling ExplainedApril 28, 2022

-Building Information Modeling has several definitions, but in the most simple terms, it is the process of creating and managing information for a constructed asset, whether it be a building, bridge, dam, or any of a wide range of structures.
-It is a digital representation of the project’s functional properties and characteristics.
+Building Information Modeling, known as BIM, has several definitions.
+In simple terms, it is the process of creating and managing information for a constructed asset.
+This includes; buildings, bridges, dams, or any of a wide range of structures.
+BIM is a digital representation of the project’s functional properties and characteristics.
 It is a comprehensive process for creating, managing, and using the entirety of the data about a specific project.
-It provides the architect, designer, or builder with the ability to manage every component—physical properties, graphic look, and functional properties—that goes into a project.
+It provides the architect, designer, or builder with the ability to manage every component.
+This includes; physical properties, graphic look, and the functional properties that goes into a project.

 BIM services involve the development of an advanced 3D model for a proposed project and includes all structural, architectural, and mechanical/electrical/plumbing components.

-It is probably safe to say that many great minds contributed to the development and now more common usage of BIM modeling.
-The concept dates back to the mid-1970s, and the name that pops up most frequently on the topic is Charles Eastman, an American architect and professor who wrote about an interactive process where information about maps, facades, perspectives, and sections are combined in the same document.
+It is safe to say that many great minds contributed to the development and increasingly common usage of BIM modeling.
+The concept dates back to the mid-1970s, and most frequently associated with the name Charles Eastman.
+Charles, was an American architect and professor who wrote about an interactive process.
+In this process, information about maps, facades, perspectives, and sections are combined in the same document.

-His work was followed over the following two decades by contributions from a number of creative minds both in the U.S. and abroad.
-At the same time, computer assisted drawings or CAD was making inroads in the architectural profession, and this allowed multiple drawings to be placed on each other.
+Over the next two decades, contributions from creative minds both in the U.S. and abroad followed.
+At the same time, computer assisted drawings or CAD was making inroads in the architectural profession.
+This allowed multiple drawings to be placed on each other.

 By the early 2000s, the ideas and technologies merged into what is essentially now known as BIM modeling which has developed at a rapid pace with increasingly more sophisticated software, and even including 3D printing!